piyushsharma1209/Semesterproject-2/README.md

 ## Description

-Auction is a online auction website, look and feel and easy to navigate, where user can sign up and login and get 1000 credits for free, Non-registered users can search through the listings, but only registered users can make bids on listings.
+Piyo is a online website where users can log in or register to add items for auction.

 ## Built With